-You should ask PHA to waive its admission criteria as a "reasonable accommodation".
+You should ask PHA to waive its admission criteria as a reasonable accommodation.
 A reasonable accommodation is a change in policy or practice that is needed to allow a person with a disability to access housing.

-You should show PHA that:
+You should show PHA that...

-- You have a disability; - o The disability is related to your criminal record; and - You are doing everything you can to manage the disability. - It is important to remember that past substance use can be a disability if you are in recovery and present evidence at the informal hearing to that effect (such as completion of rehab and attending 12-step meetings).
+- You have a disability; - The disability is related to your criminal record; and - o You are doing everything you can to manage the disability. - It is important to remember that past substance abuse can be a disability if you are in recovery and present evidence at the informal hearing to that effect (eg. documentation of program completion).